Huy-Ngo/acanban/docs/source/meth/database/entities/user.rst

 ====

 A ``User`` object represents either a student, a supervisor, or an academic assistant.
-The object contains the user's projects as well as other contact information, which allows the users to communicate with each other.

-Since all users of this system have similar basic information, such as username and password, we represented them all as ``User`` object, and restrict their behaviors according to a field ``role``.
+Since all users of this system have similar basic information, such as username and email, we represented them all as ``User`` object, and restrict their behaviors according to a field ``role``.

 Each ``User`` object has following attributes: